-When I heard about Google’s acquisition of Skybox, I jumped to the assumption that low-level orbiting satellites might be used in a manner similar to Google’s Project Loon to spread internet access to a wider audience across the globe.
+When I heard about Google’s acquisition of Skybox, I jumped to the assumption that low-level orbiting satellites might be used as Google’s Project Loon to spread internet access to a wider audience across the globe.
 Or they might be used to make Google Maps a lot better with high resolution and frequently updated satellite images.

 And then I looked at the patent filings assigned to Skybox Imaging, and quashed those assumptions, or put them off as secondary reasons why Google might have purchased the satellite company.